-UPDATE: Applications will not be accepted after January 6,2017.
+UPDATE [06 Dec 2016]: Our class is Full!
+We will no longer be accepting applications at this time.
 Lakeside Volunteer Rescue Squad, in conjunction with Bon Secours and partnering with Tuckahoe Volunteer Rescue Squad, is pleased to announce that we will be hosting an EMT course instructed by Amy Howard beginning in January 2017.

 Join us on Friday Night and Saturday! holly-jolly-flyers-2016